Crimson Quill’s Appraisal #194

 Whilst the obvious primary characters are adequately fleshed-out, the others are there purely to act as fodder for the super-human military experiments gone awry and Underground pretty much numbers each lemming beforehand and stays true to form in whittling them down in an entirely predictable manner.
 To make matters worse, the script is pretty weak, indeed, occasionally downright laughable although, to the young actors’ credit they do give it their all.

 They are put to task in gratefully gory fashion and Eisenman adds lashes of gruesome carnage to keep the pace upright.
-Whilst the FX is largely unremarkable and CGI pops its ugly head up on occasion, kudos must be awarded for his perseverance.
-It fast becomes clear that this ain’t gonna be scaling the heights of Neil Marshall’s The Descent and, therefore, it proves a shrewd decision on his part as it has more than enough of the red sauce and resulting injury detail to ensure we remain invested, even though the rickety plot moves from mildly ridiculous to utterly preposterous.
+Whilst the effects are largely unremarkable and CGI pops its ugly head up on occasion, kudos must be awarded for his perseverance.
+It quickly becomes crystalline clear this ain’t gonna be scaling the heights of The Descent and, therefore, it proves a shrewd decision on his part as it has more than enough of the red sauce and resulting injury detail to ensure we remain invested, even though the rickety plot moves from mildly ridiculous to utterly preposterous.
 He does the best he can from limited resources and his mildly effective set-up to ensure we don’t enter a state of catharsis and this is to his eternal credit.

-Once we are introduced to unhinged scientist Gunther (Jack Donner) and Underground plummets to new levels of ludicrousness, he has done the bare minimum in restraining us from focusing on any glaring plot holes or irregularities, of which are in abundance.
+Once we are introduced to unhinged scientist Gunther (Jack Donner) and Underground plummets to new levels of ludicrousness, he has done the bare minimum in restraining us from focusing on any glaring plot holes or irregularities, of which there are an abundance.
 It becomes a fight-to-the-death as the remaining survivors search for that elusive top-side exit.
-Somehow he manages to hold the whole sorry mess together, despite the storyline lurching from one unlikely scenario to the next without so much as pausing for breath.
+Somehow he manages to hold the whole sorry mess together, despite the story line lurching from one unlikely scenario to the next without so much as pausing for a back rub.